ThaseG/netbox-vpnaas-plugin/Readme.md

 # NetBox VPNaaS Plugin

-A comprehensive NetBox plugin that provides VPN-as-a-Service capabilities with support for Remote Access VPNs and Site-to-Site VPNs using containerized deployments with auto-scaling.
+A comprehensive NetBox plugin that provides VPN-as-a-Service capabilities with support for Remote Access VPNs and Site-to-Site VPNs using containerized deployments.

-This plugin extends NetBox to manage and orchestrate VPN services, integrating network documentation with automated VPN provisioning and lifecycle management.
-It supports multiple VPN technologies deployed as scalable container workloads.

 ## Features